-Choose this course if you love music, enjoy performing and recording and are creative in your approach.
+Choose this course if you enjoy performing and recording and are creative in your approach.
 You need a keen interest in music and the ability to play a contemporary or classical instrument such as a guitar, drums, violin etc, or have the confidence to sing to a good standard.
 If you are experienced in music already, your skills will be put to good use especially in the units that require you to perform.

 You should choose to study music if you enjoy learning about music with an interest in live sound and practical performance.
 It is a practical course with many opportunities for playing your instrument for parts of your assessments but you will need to complete some written work.

 Find out how our music students got involved in the latest P Money video!

 This unit will develop your knowledge and understanding of fundamental music theory and how it’s applied in practical musical activities.
 You will develop and apply theoretical knowledge in a relevant, useful, and meaningful way.

 Unit 2: Professional Practice in the Music Industry

 This unit considers the importance of professional practice in the music industry and is designed to enable you to develop the relevant skills, knowledge, and understanding needed.
 Behind the bright lights, costumes, gigs, sessions, and festivals, the music industry is run by people who are measured by how professional they are in their behavior.
 Being professional is not optional in the music industry – it is key – and the industry treats it as highly important.
 Being professional is something that you have to learn very quickly as judgments are made early and building and maintaining your reputation is important when you are self-employed and freelance.